recovery-xiaomi-mt6765/Information/README.md

 If you have any ideas about what can be fixed and how to do it, please email us yarpopkov@yandex.ru

 Also, the sources for Radmin 9A (Dandelion) and Redmi 9C (Angelican) are a test branch and stable operation is not guaranteed.
-The TWRP built from them has not been tested by anyone.
+TWRP could not be build at the moment
 There are official TWRP versions for Redmi 6 and 6A.

 Redmi 6: https://twrp.me/xiaomi/xiaomiredmi6.html